A-Tamang/A_BLT_RPG/README.md

           A text-based Dungeon Crawling RPG made in Python.
 It employs the use of Object Oriented Programming to handle stats of the characters and monsters.
-          Careful attention has been paid to balancing the game to make the playing experience as pleasurable as possible.
+          Careful attention has been paid to balancing the game to make the playing experience as enjoyable as possible.

 Description: